 If you're a keen footie fan, only sign up to the sports channels for the football season.
 Cancel for the summer and you'll save a wad of cash.
 Some providers may insist on 30 days' notice, so set a reminder to do it in time.

 Internet speed is measured in Kb, the amount of information transferred per second.
-Basic broadband is 512Kb, nearly 10 times faster than dial-up, yet 8Mb (c.8,000 Kb), a further 20 times faster, is common, while many now enjoy up to 100Mb download speeds.
+The average speed of broadband is 22.8Mb, according to Ofcom's latest research, but some providers offer speeds of up to 100Mb download speeds.

-For those just doing basic surfing, 2Mb is enough.
-If you download music and films (including services like iPlayer) a faster connection of 8Mb is better.
-Yet just because a package says "up to 8Mb", don't assume that's what you'll get; it depends on your line, so your speed may be much less.
+For those just doing basic browsing, 2Mb is enough.
+If you download music and films (including services such as iPlayer) a faster connection of 8Mb is better.
+Yet just because a package says "up to Mb", don't assume that's what you'll get; it depends on your line, so your speed may be much less.
 Check yours using the speed detector on Think Broadband.

 Do you want to record programmes?

 Get special equipment from your provider and you'll be able to record, pause and rewind digital TV programmes.
-This can add up to £199 onto the installation costs, but you may be able to negotiate on this.
+This can add up to the installation costs, but you may be able to negotiate on this.

 It's worth noting that the more expensive the TV package, the more they're likely to discount this, and some bundles may even include the box for free.
 It's also possible to get Freeview Plus boxes with the ability to do this.

 Do you really need to pay for TV at all?